• Skip to primary navigation

 I discovered this recipe in a Gooseberry Patch cookbook long ago.
 When you’ve got a hungry team of men (who have gotten up early to do chores ) anxiously waiting for breakfast, every minute saved is important!

-You can get this flavor with orange extract or an essential oil (use only the kind that is food-grade), but I prefer to get my orange flavoring straight from the fruit!
+You can get this flavor with orange extract or essential oil (use only the food-grade kind), but I prefer to get my orange flavoring straight from the fruit!

 • Crescent roll dough!
 Perfect for pastries….both sweet and savory.

 • These rolls are versatile!
-You can serve them at a brunch, or for a comfy-cozy breakfast with the family.
+You can serve them at brunch or for a comfy-cozy breakfast with the family.
 (Or how about with a friend and a cup of coffee?)

 • All the ingredients are items you’ll probably already have on hand.